Commonjava/pathmap-migrator/README.md

 -u (--user)      : Cassandra server username
 -d (--dedupe)    : If to use checksum to dedupe all files in file storage
--t (--threads)   : Threads which will run migrating concurrently
+-t (--threads)   : Threads which will run migrating concurrently -i (--indexGA)   : Determine if to index GA cache during migrate operation -c (--cacheTable): Indy cache table in cassandra, should come with keyspace together -g (--indexGAStorePattern): The store pattern for stores which will be cached in GA cache

 For migrate command, when it start, there will be a "status" file generated in ${workDir} to record current processing status, and will be updated every 30 seconds.